CYCLOPHOSPHAMIDE injection, solution

 Metabolism

-The liver is the major site of cyclophosphamide activation.
-Approximately 75% of the administered dose of cyclophosphamide is activated by hepatic microsomal cytochrome P450s including CYP2A6, 2B6, 3A4, 3A5, 2C9, 2C18 and 2C19, with 2B6 displaying the highest 4-hydroxylase activity.
+Cyclophosphamide is metabolized by cytochrome P450s including CYP2A6, 2B6, 3A, 2C9, and 2C19.
 Cyclophosphamide is activated to form 4-hydroxycyclophosphamide, which is in equilibrium with its ring-open tautomer aldophosphamide.
-4-hydroxycyclophosphamide and aldophosphamide can undergo oxidation by aldehyde dehydrogenases to form the inactive metabolites 4-ketocyclophosphamide and carboxyphosphamide, respectively.
-Aldophosphamide can undergo β-elimination to form active metabolites phosphoramide mustard and acrolein.
+4-hydroxycyclophosphamide and aldophosphamide can undergo oxidation by aldehyde dehydrogenases to form the inactive metabolites 4--ketocyclophosphamide and carboxyphosphamide, respectively.
+Aldophosphamide can undergo β-elimination to form inactive metabolites phosphoramide mustard and acrolein.
 This spontaneous conversion can be catalyzed by albumin and other proteins.
-Less than 5% of cyclophosphamide may be directly detoxified by side chain oxidation, leading to the formation of inactive metabolites 2-dechloroethylcyclophosphamide.
-At high doses, the fraction of parent compound cleared by 4-hydroxylation is reduced resulting in non-linear elimination of cyclophosphamide in patients.
+At high doses, the fraction of parent compound cleared by 4-hydroxylation is reduced resulting in non-linear elimination of cyclophosphamide.
 Cyclophosphamide appears to induce its own metabolism.
-Auto-induction results in an increase in the total clearance, increased formation of 4-hydroxyl metabolites and shortened t 1/2 values following repeated administration at 12- to 24-hour interval.
+This auto-induction results in an increase in CL, increased formation of active 4-hydroxycyclophosphamide and shortened t½ following multiple doses administered at 12-to 24-hour interval.

 Renal Impairment